Paul Goulet: Career

-Goulet’s international work touched over thirty one countries.
+Goulet's international work touched over thirty-one countries.
 Under his leadership and sponsorship slum schools, orphanages, businesses and churches were started around the world.
 He also partnered with John C. Maxwell's EQUIP organization to bring leadership training to Las Vegas, France and other locations.

 Paul Marc Goulet has thrown himself into philanthropic endeavors since his retirement from ICLV.
 He has written values curriculum for the nation of Madagascar and has been traveling there since 2017.
 He works through his non profit (The Las Vegas Resource center) to meet the needs of this impoverished country.
-He recently purchased rugby cleats for the women’s team who were trying to qualify for the World Cup.
+He recently purchased rugby cleats for the women's team who were trying to qualify for the World Cup.

-Paul Marc and his team of volunteers recently helped train thousands of leaders who will become the future of this nation.
-His partnership with the agricultural initiative called PPC is also helping the farming community reach higher levels of production.
+Paul Marc and his team of volunteers recently helped train thousands of people in developing leadership skills.
+His partnership with the agricultural initiative called PPC hopes to help the farming community reach higher levels of production.
 His friendship with the president and his family has opened up many doors of influence in government, education and business.
 His yearly goal is to train 100,000 leaders a year in Madagascar.